jeremiah-c-leary/vhdl-style-guide/docs/port_rules.rst

 This rule checks for default assignments on port declarations.

-This rule is defaulted to not fixable and can be overridden with a configuration to removed the default assignments.
+This rule is defaulted to not fixable and can be overridden with a configuration to remove the default assignments.

 **Violation**